ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{pa-error-common-aborts}}.)
-It first looks for the PDA parameters `PDAParam` for which `PDAAggregateReq.task_id` is equal to the task ID derived from `PDAParam`.
+It first looks for the PPM parameters `PPMParam` for which `PPMAggregateReq.task_id` is equal to the task ID derived from `PPMParam`.
 It then filters out out-of-order sub-requests by ignoring any sub-request that does not follow the previous one (See {{anti-replay}}.)

 The response consists of the helper's updated state and a sequence of *sub-responses*, where the i-th sub-response corresponds to the i-th sub-request for each i.
-The structure of each sub-response is specific to the PDA protocol:
+The structure of each sub-response is specific to the PPM protocol:

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  PDAAggregateSubResp seq<1..2^24-1>;
+  PPMAggregateSubResp seq<1..2^24-1>;
-} PDAAggregateResp;
+} PPMAggregateResp;

 struct {
-  Time time;     // Equal to PDAAggregateSubReq.time.
+  Time time;     // Equal to PPMAggregateSubReq.time.
-  uint64 jitter; // Equal to PDAAggregateSubReq.jitter.
+  uint64 jitter; // Equal to PPMAggregateSubReq.jitter.
-  select (PDAParam.proto) { // PDAParam for the PDA task
+  select (PPMParam.proto) { // PPMParam for the PPM task
     case prio: PrioAggregateSubResp;
     case hits: HitsAggregateSubResp;
   }
-} PDAAggregateSubResp;
+} PPMAggregateSubResp;
 ~~~

-The helper handles each sub-request `PDAAggregateSubReq` as follows.
+The helper handles each sub-request `PPMAggregateSubReq` as follows.
 It first looks up the HPKE config and corresponding secret key associated with `helper_share.config_id`.
 If not found, then the sub-response consists of an "unrecognized config" alert.
 [TODO: We'll want to be more precise about what